 I joined EPCC in December 2013 as Project Officer of the Software Sustainability Institute, where I support Community and Training activities, as well as some of the Directorate’s tasks.

 I joined EPCC in April, 1997.
-Currently, I am involved with the following projects.
+Currently, I am involved with the following project:

 My background is in atmospheric science first as a researcher, and then as a research software engineer (RSE) where I provided technical and scientific support to users of Earth System models.
 Through this, I became interested in management of research, and in 2020 I joined the SSI as a project manager.
 I am still an active member of the RSE community, and I am a trustee for the Society for Research Software Engineers.